 In theory, asymmetric jurisdiction and arbitration agreements are valid and enforceable in the United Arab Emirates and are frequently incorporated in agreements, particularly by banks.
 The Arbitration Law is silent on the application of asymmetric jurisdiction and arbitration agreements.
-However, whether the UAE courts have recognised the validity or enforceability of such clauses is unknown.
+However, there are no reported cases of the UAE courts having recognised the validity or enforceability of such clauses.